Intake: September only

 - A Pricing Comparison Between CAT Bonds and Catastrophe Reinsurance

-A typical applicant will have gained at least an upper second class Bachelors honours Degree and/or a Masters Degree/Postgraduate Diploma (from a UK university or equivalent) in a related subject and already covered the fundamentals of actuarial science at university degree or professional level.
+- A UK 2.1 or above and/or a Masters Degree/Postgraduate Diploma (from a UK university or equivalent) in a related subject and already covered the fundamentals of actuarial science at university degree or professional level

-In addition, applicants are required to have passed and/or as a result of previous studies, are exempted from a minimum of FIVE of the Core Technical (CT) examinations of the UK Actuarial Profession (with the exception of CT9).
+- Applicants are required to have passed and/or as a result of previous studies, be exempted from a minimum of FIVE of the Core Technical (CT) examinations of the UK Actuarial Profession (with the exception of CT9).
 These would be expected to include Subject CT1 (Financial Mathematics), Subject CT3 (Probability & Mathematical Statistics) and Subject CT7 (Economics), which represents the fundamentals of actuarial science*.

 *Exceptions to these requirements can be made by the admissions office on a case-by-case basis.